• Skip to primary navigation

 An open latch-lid jar full of Instant French Vanilla Cappuccino Mix with a spoon.

-To use your Homemade French Vanilla Cappuccino Mix, add two tablespoons to a 350ml (11oz) mug.
-To get it nice and smooth, I like to first mix it with a splash of milk or hot water to make a paste.
-Next, stir in either hot water or warmed milk (I love using tigernut or oat milk) and mix well.
+To use your homemade instant French Vanilla Cappuccino Mix, add 2 tablespoons to a 350ml (11oz) mug.
+Add a splash of milk or hot water to create a paste.
+Next, stir in warmed milk (I like using tigernut, almond or coconut milk) and mix well.

 A frothy, dairy-free Homemade French Vanilla Cappuccino being stirred in a mug.